This story has been updated. It was originally published on March 30, 2019.

 Google Chrome and Firefox

-If you prefer to enable Dark Mode on its own, Firefox allows you to switch it on manually by right-clicking the title bar, choosing “Customize,” and going to Themes > Dark.
+If you prefer to enable dark mode on its own, Firefox allows you to switch it on manually by right-clicking the title bar, choosing Customize, and going to Themes at the bottom of the window, and choosing Dark.
 Other browsers have their own separate dark modes too, including Microsoft Edge and Opera, which you can find in their respective settings menus.

-You can also create a shortcut for this color change by going back to the Accessibility menu, selecting “Accessibility Shortcut” at the bottom of the list, and checking “Smart Invert Colors.”
-With that checked, you can triple-click your home button to turn on Smart Invert at a moment’s notice.
+You can also create a shortcut for this color change by going back to the Accessibility menu, selecting Accessibility Shortcut at the bottom of the list, and checking Smart Invert.
+With that checked, you can triple-click your side button (or home button if your phone has one) to turn on Smart Invert at a moment’s notice.

 The above settings will cover the main operating systems, but a ton of apps offer their own dark modes, or something similar.
 Here are a few of the most common ones:

-YouTube: YouTube gets a gold star for its Dark Mode feature, which is available on both the web and its mobile apps.
-On the web, just click your profile image in the upper-right corner and click the Dark Theme option.
-On the mobile app, open “Apps Settings” from your profile picture.
+YouTube gets a gold star for its Dark Mode feature, which is available on both the web and its mobile apps.
+On the web, just click your profile image in the upper-right corner and click on Appearance, and then Dark Theme.
+On the mobile app, open Apps Settings” from your profile picture.

-Reddit: If you’re a heavy Reddit user, you can enable its dark mode on the web by clicking your username and toggling Night Mode on.
+If you’re a heavy Reddit user, you can enable its dark mode on the web by clicking your username and toggling Dark Mode on.
 If you’re using the mobile app, you’ll find this mode on the main Settings page, though you can also use third-party Reddit apps like Narwhal or Reddit Is Fun, which contain lots of useful features and their own dark modes.

-Nintendo Switch: Navigate to the Switch’s System Settings from the main menu, then head to Themes and turn the Basic Black option on.
+Navigate to the Switch’s System Settings from the main menu, then head to Themes and turn the Basic Black option on.